 The Swedish Food Agency also facilitates the follow-up by offering extra vials of the test material to participants that ask for it - for a limited time period - and provided that the stocks last.
-Each participant can request one extra vial per test mixture free of charge.
+All participants can request one extra vial of each test item free of charge.
 Additional vials can be requested, but are subject to a charge.